President Donald Trump promoted Trump Accounts during a summit on Jan. 28 to highlight the program’s official launch on July 5, 2026.

 Parents and legal guardians have two ways to enroll their children.

-The first way is to use the newly created Internal Revenue Service Form 4547, which can be found here.
+The first way is to use the newly created IRS Form 4547, which can be found online.

-The IRS form will be filed when a parent submits their taxes.
+The IRS form will be filed when a parent submits his or her taxes.

 The second way is to wait until the summer of 2026 and register through an online portal.